 Subject to Completion.
-Dated October 15, 2019.
+Dated

-7,900,000 Shares
+Shares

-Phathom.
-PHARMACEUTICALS

-This is an initial public offering of shares of common stock of Phathom Pharmaceuticals, Inc. We are offering 7,900,000 shares of our common stock.

-Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$18.00 and \$20.00.

-We have applied to list our common stock on the Nasdaq Global Market under the symbol "PHAT."

-We are an "emerging growth company" as defined under the federal securities laws and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and may elect to do so in future filings.

-See "Risk Factors" beginning on page 13 to read about factors you should consider before buying shares of our common stock.

-Neither the Securities and Exchange Commission nor any other state securities commission has approved or disapproved of these securities or passed on the adequacy or accuracy of this prospectus.
-Any representation to the contrary is a criminal offense.

-Per Share Total

-Initial public offering price \$ \$

-Underwriting discount (1) \$ \$

-Proceeds, before expenses, to Phathom Pharmaceuticals, Inc. \$ \$

-(1) See the section titled "Underwriting" for additional information regarding compensation payable to the underwriters

-To the extent that the underwriters sell more than 7,900,000 shares of common stock, the underwriters have the option to purchase up to an additional 1,185,000 shares from us at the initial price to the public less the underwriting discount.

-The underwriters expect to deliver the shares against payment in New York, New York on , 2019.
+PHARMACEUTICALS Common Stock This is an initial public offering of shares of common stock of Phathom Pharmaceuticals, Inc. We are offering common stock. shares of our Prior to this offering, there has been no public market for our common stock.
+It is currently estimated that the initia per share will be between \$ and \$.
+I public offering price We have applied to list our common stock on the Nasdaq Global Market under the symbol "PHAT."
+We are an "emerging growth company" as defined under the federal securities laws and, as such, we have elected certain reduced public company reporting requirements for this prospectus and may elect to do so in future filings. d to comply with See " Risk Factors " beginning on page 13 to read about factors you should consider before buying shares of our co ommon stock.
+Neither the Securities and Exchange Commission nor any other state securities commission has approve these securities or passed on the adequacy or accuracy of this prospectus.
+Any representation to the contrary is Initial public offering price \$ Underwriting discount (1) \$ Proceeds, before expenses, to Phathom Pharmaceuticals, Inc. \$ r Share Total \$ \$ \$ \$ (1) See the section titled "Underwriting" for additional information regarding compensation payable to the underwriters.
+To the extent that the underwriters sell more than shares of common stock, the underwriters have the o to an additional shares from us at the initial price to the public less the underwriting discount. ption to purchase up The underwriters expect to deliver the shares against payment in New York, New York on , 2019.
 Goldman Sachs & Co.
-LLC

-Jefferies

-Evercore ISI

-Needham & Company
+LLC Jefferies Evercore ISI Needham & Company